Finite quotients of abelian varieties with a Calabi-Yau resolution: Ruling out junior elements in codimension 4

 Clearly, $A/G_0$ is isogenous to $A$ and $G/G_0$ still acts freely in codimension $2$ on it, except that it contains no translation.
 Hence, we can assume without loss of generality that $G$ contains no translation (other than $\id$).
 In particular, any element of $G$ has the same finite order as its matrix.}

-\demode{Proposition \ref{prop-globfailjun}.}{By contradiction, suppose that $g\in G$ is a junior element of order $d\in\{4,8,12,15,16,20,24\}$, of minimal order among the junior elements of $G$ of such orders.
+\demode{Proposition \ref{prop-globfailjun}.}{By contradiction, suppose that $g\in G$ is a junior element of order $d\in\{4,8,12,15,16,20,24\}$, of maximal order among the junior elements of $G$ of such orders.
 Up to conjugating the whole group $G$ by an appropriate translation, we may assume that $g$ fixes $0\in A$.
-In particular, $g$ fixes pointwise an abelian subvariety $W$ of $A$ of codimension 4, so Propositions \ref{prop-cyclicincod4} and \ref{prop-point-wise-stabilizer} show that $\pstab(W)=\grp{g}$, and define a $\grp{g}$-stable complementary abelian subvariety $B$ to $W$ in $A$.
-The key to the proof is that a well-chosen power $g^{\alpha}$ of $g$ has strictly more fixed points in $B$ than $g$, as many distinct eigenvalues as $g$, but is not be a junior element.
-Indeed, we set $\alpha$ depending on $d$ as follows, and check with Proposition \ref{prop-junclass} that $g^{\alpha}$ is not junior and has as many distinct eigenvalues as $g$.
-As for fixed points, applying \cite[Prop.13.2.5(c)]{BirkLang} shows that $(g^{\alpha})|_B$ has strictly more of them than $g|_B$ in $B$.
+In particular, by Proposition \ref{prop-junclass}, $g$ fixes pointwise an abelian subvariety $W$ of $A$ of codimension 4, so Proposition \ref{prop-cyclicincod4} shows that the pointwise stabilizer $\pstab(W)$, which contains $\grp{g}$, is cyclic and generated by a junior element $h\in G$.
+By our maximality assumption on the order of $g$, we have $\grp{g} =\grp{h}$, i.e., $\pstab(W)=\grp{g}$.
+By Proposition \ref{prop-point-wise-stabilizer}, we can define a $\grp{g}$-stable complementary abelian subvariety $B$ to $W$ in $A$.
+The key to the proof is that a well-chosen power $g^{\alpha}$ of $g$ has strictly more fixed points in $B$ than $g$, as many distinct eigenvalues as $g$, but is not a junior element.
+We set the integer $\alpha$ depending on the order $d$ of $g$ as follows, check with Proposition \ref{prop-junclass} that $g^{\alpha}$ is not junior and has as many distinct eigenvalues as $g$.
+Applying \cite[Prop.13.2.5(c)]{BirkLang} shows that $(g^{\alpha})|_B$ has strictly more fixed points than $g|_B$ in $B$.

 Let $\tau\in B$ be a fixed point of $g^{\alpha}$ that is not fixed by $g$.
 Note that $W+\tau$ is pointwise fixed by $g^{\alpha}$.
 By Proposition \ref{prop-cyclicincod4}, $\pstab(W+\tau)=\grp{h}$ for some junior element $h$.